 How to play VALORANT

 To start playing VALORANT, head over to playVALORANT.com, create a Riot Games account, then download and install the game onto your computer.
-Unlike CS:GO and other multiplayer titles, VALORANT isn’t available on Steam; it has its own launcher, like League of Legends.
+Unlike CS:GO and other multiplayer titles, VALORANT isn’t available on Steam.
+Instead, it has its own launcher, like League of Legends.

 VALORANT’s standard game mode is Spike Defusal, and those familiar with CS:GO’s iconic bomb defusal game mode will pick up on the basics very quickly.
 An attacking team attempts to plant an explosive spike on one of two (or three) bomb sites, while the defending team tries to stop them.
 If the spike explodes, the attacking team wins.
 If the spike is defused after it is planted, the defending team wins.
 There are currently five maps to play on: Split, Ascent, Bind, Haven, and Icebox.